 CBL is a well-established pedagogical method that was introduced by James Lorrain Smith in 1912 at the University of Edinburgh.1 Since this time, many claims have been made for CBL as an effective teaching method, but until recently, little evidence existed to support these claims.
 One of the first studies done on CBL in health professional education was published in 2012 and found that overwhelmingly, students enjoy CBL and feel that it enhances their learning and teachers enjoy CBL partly because it engages and is perceived to motivate students.1

-Throughout AFMCP, both in-person and online, a diverse set of IFM educators provide in-depth, evidence-based overviews of the six physiological systems—cardiometabolic, immune, hormone, energy, gastrointestinal, and detox—that form the foundation for treating a wide array of clinical disorders.
-Experienced Functional Medicine clinicians demonstrate the use of IFM’s tools to improve outcomes for patients with chronic diseases, with a particular focus on patient history, the microbiome, genetics, clinical nutrition, and lifestyle factors.
+Throughout AFMCP, both in-person and online, a diverse set of IFM educators provide in-depth, evidence-based overviews of the six physiological systems—cardiometabolic, immune, hormone, energy, gastrointestinal, and biotransformation—that form the foundation for treating a wide array of clinical disorders.
+Experienced Functional Medicine clinicians model the use of IFM’s tools to improve outcomes for patients with chronic diseases, with a particular focus on patient history, the microbiome, genetics, clinical nutrition, and lifestyle factors.